The Queen's Beasts (coin): XI. The Completer Coin

-The "Completer Coin" is a commemorative of the series and it brings together all ten of the Queen’s Beasts on one coin.
+The "Completer Coin" is a commemorative of the series and it brings together all ten of the Queen's Beasts on one coin.
 It is presented in non-bullion variants with a booklet detailing the fascinating history and symbolism behind each beast.
 Released in April 2021.

-The Completer Coin introduced 2kg and 10kg gold versions featuring the popular Queen’s Beasts designs for the first time, and this commemoration of the series does not include several versions in the actual series such as 1/4oz gold in both proof and bullion formats.
+The Completer Coin introduced 2 kg and 10 kg gold versions featuring the popular Queen's Beasts designs for the first time, and this commemoration of the series does not include several versions in the actual series such as 1/4 oz gold in both proof and bullion formats.

 Royal Mint's pricing strategy on the Completer Coin

 Analysis of the recommended retail price (RRP) for each of the Completer Coin variants at time of issue and comparing these with the intrinsic value provides an insight into Royal Mint's pricing strategy.
 The RRP changed throughout the series.
-The spot price per gram on 30 April 2021 for gold was £40.90; and for silver was £0.60.
+The spot price per gram on 30 April 2021 for gold was £40.9; and for silver was £0.6.

-The estimate of the intrinsic value of the £5 cupro nickel coin is based upon the Royal Mint's statement made when making the business case to change the composition of the material used to produce the 10p coin from cupro nickel to steel.
+The estimate of the intrinsic value of the £5 cupro-nickel coin is based upon the Royal Mint's statement made when making the business case to change the composition of the material used to produce the 10p coin from cupro nickel to steel.
 The statement made implied that the intrinsic value of the metal used was less than the face value of the 10p coin.
 When an economy uses a fiat currency, it is important that the face value of a coin is greater than the intrinsic value to prevent opportunists hoarding coins and then melting them for scrap to make a profit as was seen with the old copper 1p and 2p coins that had an intrinsic value 50% above their face value and thus the government were forced to replace them.

-The intrinsic value of the 10p coin was widely reported as being close to the face value and given this, dividing a face value of old 10p by the weight of the cupro nickel in the coin (6.5g), and multiplying that intrinsic value per gram by the weight of the £5 brilliant coin (£28.28), the estimate of about £0.50 was produced.
-This figure shows that The Royal Mint is able to produce, market, package and distribute a high quality coin and make a profit for under £12.50 a coin.
+The intrinsic value of the 10p coin was widely reported as being close to the face value and given this, dividing a face value of old 10p by the weight of the cupro nickel in the coin (6.5 g), and multiplying that intrinsic value per gram by the weight of the £5 brilliant coin (£28.28), the estimate of about £0.5 was produced.
+This figure shows that The Royal Mint is able to produce, market, package and distribute a high quality coin and make a profit for under £12.5 a coin.